Shawonskh/Groth_chamber/README.md

 Shawon - There was some sort of electrical issues when we were connecting all the connection together with arduino.
 We managed to identify correctly the ground, VCC, other correct analog & digital Pin in arduino.
 Now it works as we wanted the way it should work.

+Daniel - Problem was to find a proper sensor which can be used on Arduino with low voltage.
+Solution: After we ordered a DHT-11, I managed to write the code.
+Now  we already can test it on the field.
+Problem was to make a server to which we can send and check the data (e.g. humidity level).
+Solution: In progress.
+I already have it on my paper-plan.